fierro-cristina/bmi-calculator-flutter/README.md

-# bmi_calculator
+# BMI Calculator

-A new Flutter project.
+A new Flutter project to generically calculate BMI.

 ## Getting Started

+This project was created and built on android studio, but feel free to edit it on VSCode.
+Make sure to have Flutter and Dart installed prior to continuing.

 This project is a starting point for a Flutter application.